When looking for a new home to buy, should I really be concerned about the resale value?

 Energy efficiency

 Did we mention energy efficiency yet?
-An energy efficient home is a great feature to look for and ranks high for the resale value.
-The cost of energy is not getting cheaper in our foreseeable future so this one is a great place to spend time and energy (sorry for the pun) checking out.
+An energy-efficient home is a great feature to look for and ranks high for resale value.
+The cost of energy is not getting cheaper in our foreseeable future, so this one is a great place to spend time and energy (sorry for the pun) checking out.
 Look out for energy efficiency in:

 • Appliances